ElectronicElephant/AcpiS0ixPatcher/README.md

 ## Known issues

 Secure boot no longer works.
-So, you have to disable `BitLocker`, or you have to enter PIN each time it boots.
+However, you may find some workaround but personally, I don't recommand it.
+Simply disable Secure Boot in your BIOS should be fine. `Bitlocker` also works.